jamiewessels/Philly_Food_Access/README.md

 # Philly Neighborhood Food Access Exploration
-Galvanize DSI Capstone #1: An Analysis on Food Access in Philadelphia
+An Analysis on Food Access in Philadelphia

 ## Overview
-This project will explore whether poverty levels impact access to healthy food stores in the city of Philadelphia.
-The dataset for this evaluation comes from OpenDataPhilly.org, and the details of the collection methodology can be found in the Technical Appendix.
+This project will explore whether there are any relationships between food access in Philadelphia and socioeconomic factors such as poverty level and vehicle availability.
+The dataset used in this evaluation comes from OpenDataPhilly.org (link below).

-## Background

 1. Dataset: https://www.opendataphilly.org/dataset/showcases/neighborhood-food-retail

 1. Technical Appendix:
 http://foodfitphilly.org/wp-content/uploads/2019/08/Technical-Appendix.pdf

+## Background

-Food access data was collected at each unique census GEOID12 within the Greater Philadlephia area, where the most specific unit was the Block Group.
+The data was collected for each unique Census Block Group within Philadelphia.
 Each Block Group represents a certain number of residents within a geographic location.

-The most attributes I chose to focus my analysis are listed below:
+The main attributes on which I focused my analysis are listed below:

 * Total Number of Low Produce Supply Stores
 * Total Number of High Produce Supply Stores
 * Percent High Produce Supply Stores
 * Supermarket Access (Y/N): based on 0.5 mile radius
-* Percent Poverty: percent of residents that fall below the Federal Poverty Line
+* Percent Poverty: percent of residents that fall below the Federal Poverty Line at the time of collection
 * Percent Vehicle Availability

 ### Definitions: